YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/Using event emitter in react.md

 - **passing state/parameter/data to descendant components**

 > 📌 Don’t forget to remove listeners of Event Emitter at the end of lifecycle of components.

-Clean up Event Emitter listener after the lifesycle:
+Please clean up Event Emitter listener after the lifesycle:

 - In compomentWillUnmount clean up Event Emitter listener: